Apply for free support

 If this sounds like you, or someone you care for, applying for our free support is easy.

 We want to make applying for support either for yourself, or on behalf of someone else, as simple as possible.
 Just follow these few steps and you’ll be well on your way to joining our other 4,700 veteran beneficiaries.

-Once you have become a beneficiary, one of our regional welfare officers will visit you at home.
+Once you have become a beneficiary, one of our Community Support Workers will visit you at home.
 They will discuss your needs, give you advice and may suggest a visit to one of our centres in Brighton or Llandudno.

 They may also recommend training in mobility, independent living skills, using low vision equipment and IT, either at one of our centres or in your home.

 To qualify for support from Blind Veterans UK, you need to meet two criteria: